 When the onions have slightly browned, add in the tomatoes and allow to simmer for a while.
 After the tomatoes add in the chopped chicken liver, boiled carrots, and peas.
 You can also add small pieces of bacon or salami, but this is optional.
 Mom adds it sometimes, but mostly she doesn’t.
 Mix all the ingredients well and allow to cook.

 After a few minutes, add in the spices; turmeric, pepper powder, chili powder, and garam masala, and of course mix again.
-With our East Indian cuisine, we mix a dozen or two dozen times, or maybe more!
+In our East Indian cuisine, we mix a dozen or two dozen times, or maybe more!

 Once all the ingredients have been mixed together, add the fresh coriander.
 Last but not the least, squeeze the sour lime juice onto the bread and liver stuffing.